Clarkson Wright and Jakes Ltd Banner Image

 Drafting a joint venture agreement

-We can start the process of drafting a joint venture agreement by putting in place heads of terms.
+The process of drafting a joint venture agreement is best started by identifying the essential terms and perhaps formalising in heads of terms.
 This is a roadmap, setting out issues to be covered in the agreement.
-Heads of terms will normally be stated to be not legally binding other than specified clauses.
+Heads of terms will normally be stated to be not legally binding other than limited specified clauses.

-This is your chance to ensure that you and the other parties involved are broadly in agreement over the way in which you want to carry out your joint venture before more time and energy is invested in going forward.
+This is your chance to ensure that you and the other parties involved are broadly in agreement over the way in which you want to take your joint venture forward before more time and energy is invested in the process.

-Once the heads of terms have been agreed and settled, we can use these to draft an initial joint venture agreement.
-Provided the heads of terms are robust and comprehensive, much of the negotiation should already have been carried out.
+Once any heads of terms have been agreed and settled, we can use these to draft a joint venture agreement.
+If the heads of terms are comprehensive, much of the negotiation should already have been carried out.

-We will ensure that the required provisions are included and that you have the legal certainty you need for the venture.
+We will ensure that the necessary provisions are included and that you have the legal certainty you need for the venture.

 Advice on intellectual property rights

-The scope of intellectual property rights in a joint venture is wide ranging, from branding to dealing with intellectual property such as software that is provided to or created by the venture.
-We can ascertain the range of intellectual property that will be included in the venture and ensure that each aspect is dealt with appropriately in the agreement.
+The scope of intellectual property rights in a joint venture is wide ranging, from branding to dealing with software that is provided to or created by the venture.
+We can ascertain the range of intellectual property that will be included in the venture and ensure that each aspect is dealt with appropriately in documentation.

-This could include dealing with existing branding and, where necessary, licensing the use of this by the joint venture and regulating its use.
+It may be necessary to deal with one party's existing branding and, where necessary, licensing the use of this by the parties to the joint venture and regulating its use.

-Where intellectual property will be created, we will ensure that the joint venture agreement includes robust provisions clearly setting out how this will be dealt with and bearing in mind issues such as licensing, use and sale.
+Where intellectual property will be created, we will ensure that the joint venture agreement includes robust provisions clearly setting out how this will be dealt with and take into account issues such as licensing, use and sale, and what sums ought to be paid, and how interests are protected.

 Advice on terminating a joint venture

-In preparing a joint venture agreement, we will discuss the options for eventual termination with you.
-This can be by agreement of the majority of those involved or by invoking the terms of the agreement to end it in another way.
+In preparing a joint venture agreement, we will discuss the options for eventual termination of the joint venture with you.
+This can be by agreement of the majority of those involved or by invoking the terms of any formal agreement to end it in another way.
 This could be because one party wants to leave to pursue other interests, because those involved have different visions for the venture or because the venture is at an end or no longer viable.

 Joint venture agreement dispute resolution

 A well-drafted joint venture agreement should include robust provisions to deal with dispute resolution.
-There are many issues that could be the cause of tension, including the direction of the business, financing and dealing with profits.
+There are many issues that could be the cause of tension, including the direction of the business, financing and how profits are shared.

-Dispute resolution clauses in a joint venture agreement should address points such as which jurisdiction will deal with any legal issues, and perhaps a requirement to go through an alternative dispute resolution process, such as mediation or arbitration.
-We can go through the options with you and ensure that your joint venture agreement includes strong dispute resolution clauses that will give you the best possible chance of dealing promptly and effectively with any disagreements.
+A dispute resolution clause in a joint venture agreement should address points such as which jurisdiction will deal with any legal issues, and perhaps a requirement to go through an alternative dispute resolution process, such as mediation or arbitration.
+We can go through the options with you and ensure that your joint venture agreement includes strong dispute resolution provisions that will give you the best possible chance of dealing promptly and effectively with any disagreements.

 If you are involved in a joint venture and matters have become contentious, we can advise you of the options open to you and, where necessary, represent you in negotiations or legal action to enforce your rights.